BonsaiTrees 🌳 🌴 🌲

 STICK.
 These are used to determine the chance and amounts for this item to drop.
 You can also specify

 CUSTOM, but then you'd also have to specify a

 chancebetween 0.0 and 1.0.

+If you've created a new tree from scratch remember to create tree shapes for it as explained in the section above.
 Please consider creating a Pull Request for these, so other users can benefit from your work as well!

 These currently require Java code to be integrated.
 There is a work-in-progress API, but I'm very certain that i'll change it again and it is not yet final.
 Please don't use it at this point.